shorepine/tulipcc/docs/tulip_api.md

 ## Tulip World

 Still very much early days, but Tulip supports a native chat room called **T U L I P ~ W O R L D** where you can hang out with other Tulip owners.
-We're hoping to build this out to eventually support file transfer and other BBS-style features.
-But for now, you're able to pull down the latest messages and send messages yourself.
+We're hoping to build this out to support file transfer and other BBS-style features.
+But for now, you're able to pull down the latest messages and files and send messages and files yourself.

 ```python
 # Starts the UI for Tulip World (needs wifi)